creatorpanda/CommandAndConquerSameKeyFix/README.md

 - lets you know if the job was done correctly with colored buttons and messages,
 - the whole process is three steps!

-### Github won't let me upload a 40MB program, so you need to [download *GeneralPandaGenerator* from here](https://www.dropbox.com/sh/a7eykcvu5hy6i1r/AAA2epLYAuu8wAa0H1fBU8cNa?dl=0) and unzip it on your machine!
+### Github won't let me upload a 40MB program here, so you need to [download *GeneralPandaGenerator* from here](https://www.dropbox.com/sh/a7eykcvu5hy6i1r/AAA2epLYAuu8wAa0H1fBU8cNa?dl=0) and unzip it on your machine!

 ### Before running the program
 **make sure that you close the game you want to fix!!!**